jeffremer/Regression-Steps/README.md

-# Regression Steps #
+# Regression Steps

-A Ruby class, Sinatra web app, and command line tool for retrieving and formatting a regression step checklist from Scrumy user stories. — Read more click to edit
+A Ruby class, Sinatra web app, and command line tool for retrieving and formatting a regression step checklist from Scrumy user stories.
-Save   Cancel

 http:/rstep.heroku.com